Math-Morin/GSFScraper/README.md

 - The app can now be launched.

 ## Execution
-Note: if using a virtual environment, you must run ```pipenv shell``` from inside the project folder before launching the app.
+*Note: if using a virtual environment, you must run* ```pipenv shell``` *from inside the project folder before launching the app.*

 ### Interactive mode
-Without any argument, i.e. ```python GSFScraper.py``` the app lauches in interactive mode.
+Without any argument, i.e. ```python GSFScraper.py``` the app launches in interactive mode.
 Prompts will ask you to choose between 'single location' and 'multiple locations from list'.
-Then, simply enter either the location or the name of the file conaining the list of locations.
+Then, simply enter either the location or the name of the file containing the list of locations.

 ### Arguments
 ```GSFScraper.py [ -h ] [ -s CITY STATE | -l FILE_NAME ]```